Claim: Jimmies, the sprinkles used on confections, are so named as a reference to Jim Crow.

 Yes, jimmies were invented at Just Born and we have in our archives some of the advertisements from that time period and containers with the word "jimmies" and the Just Born logo on them.
 Although there is nothing in writing to confirm it, it is commonly known here that the chocolate sprinkles were named after the Just Born employee who made them.

-Some sources claim that employee was Jimmy Bartholomew, a fellow who began working for Just Born in 1930 and who manned the machine that made the confection.
-However, that too may be myth, as co-CEO Ross Born can't positively confirm "Jimmy"'s surname.
-Also, certain respected slang dictionaries (such as Cassell's Dictionary of Slang and Random House Historical Dictionary of American Slang) trace jimmies to the 1920s, which would place the naming of the item prior to the purported machine operator's stint with Just Born in 1930.
+Some sources identify the Jost Born employee for whom jimmies were supposedly named as Jimmy Bartholomew, a fellow who began working for Just Born in 1930 and manned the machine that made the confection.
+However, that too may be myth, as Just Born co-CEO Ross Born couldn't positively confirm "Jimmy"'s surname.
+Also, certain respected slang dictionaries (such as Cassell's Dictionary of Slang and Random House Historical Dictionary of American Slang) trace "jimmies" to the 1920s, which would place the naming of the item prior to the purported machine operator's stint with Just Born in 1930.